D-Workz/msTourism2/README.md

 * paths: which path to obtain annotation
 * apikeys: which websites to parse
 * languages: only annotations in the defined languages will be saved
-* limiter: to set request frequency
+* requestFrequencyMilliseconds: milliseconds between each request

 The extension is desined to run as often as desired, it will update existing annotations and create new ones if required.